kumahq/kuma-website/app/_src/installation/docker.md

   docker.io/kumahq/kumactl:<version> kumactl apply -f -
 ```

-**Note**: we are running `kumactl` from the Docker container on the same network as the `host`, but most likely you want to download a compatible version of {{site.mesh_product_name}} for the machine where you will be executing the commands.
+**Note**: We are running `kumactl` from the Docker container on the same network as the `host`, but most likely you want to download a compatible version of {{site.mesh_product_name}} for the machine where you will be executing the commands.

 You can run the following script to automatically detect the operating system and download {{site.mesh_product_name}}: